eye-division/jeniross/_gallery/commissions.md

 ---
 title: Commissions
 description_markdown: >-
   Commissions have formed an important part of Jeni Ross’s work.
 Each project is different and affords an exciting challenge to combine colour, movement and content and to integrate these sympathetically into a specific location.
-homepage_description_markdown:
+homepage_description_markdown: ''
 frontpage: true
 gallery_date: 2018-04-02 00:00:00
 permalink: /gallery/commissions/
 main_image_path: /uploads/img-4490-2.jpg
-main_image_caption: 'The Founder''s Library, New College, Oxford.'
+main_image_caption: The Founder's Library, New College, Oxford.
 display_title: true
 display_image: false
 thumb_crop: true